 Close reading is a reading strategy that I utilize with my students ALL YEAR, but during test-prep time, it gets a bit more focus.
-If you are looking for a way to enhance your students’ work with close reading, here is how I utilize this reading strategy…
+By having students read a passage multiple times and mark up the text as they are reading, they will becoming more focused and attentive readers.
+If you are looking for a way to enhance your students’ work with close reading, here are some strategies that have worked for me…

 Tip #1: Use close reading to enhance the skills you are already teaching!